ryancys1234/Programming-12/Physics Engine/README.md

 # Physics Engine

-This unit of Programming 12 is centered on the [Fisica](http://www.ricardmarxer.com/fisica) physics engine by Richard Marxer.
+This directory contains projects in the Physics Engine unit of the course, centering on the [Fisica](http://www.ricardmarxer.com/fisica) engine by Richard Marxer.

 Notes on fundamental Fisica concepts: